Blair Cramer: 1991–2004

 Todd pays lawyer Téa Delgado (Florencia Lozano) $5 million to marry him in a bid to defeat Blair in the custody battle over Starr.
 Téa and Blair are soon at each other's throats.
 When Téa falls through a window during an argument with Blair, Todd is temporarily awarded full custody of Starr.
 By 1998, Blair wins back visitation rights to her daughter.
 She renews her relationship with Max, but breaks it off when she discovers Asa has paid Max to get information on her.
 Blair falls into the arms of Sam Rappaport (Laurence Lau); in love with Blair, Max proposes, but she turns him down.

 Todd comes back to town in 2000 and helps Blair cover up the fact that she shot Max in the back in a moment of rage.
 Through this teamwork, Todd proposes to Blair and she accepts.
-However, Max tricks Todd into thinking that he and Blair slept together right before their wedding, and during the ceremony, Todd reveals that Blair shot Max.
+However, Max tricks Todd into thinking that he and Blair had sex right before their wedding, and during the ceremony, Todd reveals that Blair shot Max.
 Although he realized he was wrong, Blair couldn't forgive him for giving over the evidence to the police.
 In 2001, Blair realizes she is pregnant.
 She believes that the baby is Max's but then finds out it's really Todd's.
 Blair doesn't tell Todd the truth.
 Blair decides to marry Max when Todd won't let her see Starr.
 Todd takes Starr away from Blair and says she can never see her again if she marries Max.
 Blair goes to Mexico to have her baby alone since she doesn't get to see Starr.
 Todd comes down Blair goes into premature labor.
 Todd delivers the baby, later named Jack, but he still believes the baby is Max's.
 Todd gets rid of the baby and tells Blair the baby is dead when really he is in the other room.
 Blair finally tells Todd the baby was his, and he struggles to get baby Jack back.
 He gives Blair the baby as a Christmas present, but doesn't tell her it's Jack.
 They remarry after growing closer.
 When Blair finds out the truth, she reams Todd out and they separate.
 Todd leaves town for a little while.

 After Starr's nanny is killed in 2002, Blair is forced to go into hiding due to death threats she has gotten.
 Todd allows her to stay and hide at the penthouse so she can still see the children.
 They soon grow close again and admit their feelings.
 Todd proposes again.
 In the middle of their wedding, Sam reveals the truth, that Todd was behind the death threats.
 Todd insisted he had done it to get her back, but Blair takes the children and leaves.